If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 You first go through the ticket office and exhibition on the history of the castle site, which dates back to the 12th Century.
 The exhibition ends with John Knox giving one of his rousing speeches leading up to the Protestant Reformation.

-The Castle has been destroyed many times over the centuries, especially during the Scottish Wars for Independence as it changed hands between Scottish and English.
-Each time it was rebuilt afterwards, even after the Protestant Reformation.
-It slowly fell into ruin upon the death of its last benefactor Archbishop John Hamilton.
+The Castle has been destroyed many times over the centuries, especially during the Scottish Wars for Independence when it changed hands between Scottish and English.
+Each time, it was rebuilt afterwards, even after the Protestant Reformation.
+It slowly fell into ruin upon the death of its last benefactor, Archbishop John Hamilton.

 From the Castle viewing platforms, you can look up and down the coastline of Fife for miles.